Craig will take you through 8 critical steps to ensure successful implementation. Learn how to successfully implement and utilize your new CMMS.

-We offer maintenance management software.
-Also, we offer CAFM, space planning and capital planning as well.
+We offer maintenance management software as well as CAFM and space planning as well.
 We have customers as diverse as from manufacturing to healthcare, property management, stadiums, so we are in many, many different types of organizations.

 Implementing a new CMMS.
 Today, we’re going to review what we call best practices in use and implementation process and provide you with some steps to ensure you have a successful implementation as well.
 And then now, we’re going to show you actually some of the MicroMain programs, and we can discuss things that you can do.
 And again if you have questions, save them, and you can get on the chat.

 When you’re reviewing a CMMS, and this is whether or not you have one already or if you’re just now starting to look for one.
 The first thing you really need to do is define your goals.
 What are you trying to get out of having a maintenance software package?
 Is it just simply to schedule PMs and make sure you’re doing preventive maintenance to all of your equipment?
 Do you want to track work orders and PMs?
 Are you trying to maintain proper part levels, because you find that you are always running out of parts, and therefore you have downtime in equipment while you’re waiting for parts to be delivered?